sarahrobertsco/prompt_engineering/Advanced-Strategies/Advanced-Techniques-in-Prompt-Engineering.md

 ---

 Ready to put these techniques into practice?
-Explore the [Prompt Testing and Iteration](Testing-and-Iterating/README.md) guide for tips on how to refine your complex prompts.
+Explore the [Iterative Prompt Refinement Processes](Advanced-Strategies/Iterative-Prompt-Refinement-Processes.md) guide for tips on how to refine your complex prompts.